gwexploratoryaudits/brla_explore/B2Audits/README.md

   You thus obtain values of *n* and *kmin* for *20* audits.

-Thus one may input ones own audit(s) defined by one or more pairs of arrays of *n* and corresponding *kmin*, or use our code to generate these arrays for multiple margins, risk limits and election sizes for *BRAVO* or *BRAVOLike* audits (and, hopefully, Bayesian audits in the future).
+Thus one may input one's own audit(s) defined by one or more pairs of arrays of *n* and corresponding *kmin*, or use our code to generate these arrays for multiple margins, risk limits and election sizes for *BRAVO* or *BRAVOLike* audits (and, hopefully, Bayesian audits in the future).

 ## Stopping Probabilities and Risk
 B2 audits allow the possibility of stopping at each ballot draw.